-We have prepared the attached document to provide you with the opportunity to review and comment on our audit plan for the 2013 audit of the financial statements.
+We are pleased to provide a summary of our audit plan for the 2014 audit of the financial statements.

-This audit plan includes the required communications between an auditor and Audit Committee as required by Canadian generally accepted auditing standards (Canadian GAAS).
+The audit plan includes the necessary communications between an auditor and an Audit Committee, as required by Canadian generally accepted auditing standards (Canadian GAAS).

-Below, we highlight key areas for discussion, including new matters or changes from the prior year's audit plan to facilitate your review.
-We would be pleased to answer any questions you might have at our upcoming meeting.
+To help you with your review, we highlight key areas for discussion below.
+These include new matters or changes from the prior year's audit plan.
+We'll answer any questions you might have at our upcoming meeting.

 Discussion item Summary For further reference Client service team Cathy Russell is your senior relationship partner.
 Michael Hawtin is your engagement leader.
-Grand Lui is your engagement senior manager and Urooj Vohra is your engagement manager.
+Urooj Vohra is your engagement manager.
 The senior members of our team are consistent with the prior year.
 Page 2 Service deliverables The scope of our services remains consistent with the prior year.
-Timing Audit planning: August - September 2013.
-Interim visit: October 2013.
-Year-end visit: April - May 2014.
-Page 4 Audit approach Our audit approach will include a combination of reliance on selected controls and substantive tests of detail.
-Consistent with Canadian GAAS, we will also implement a level of unpredictability into our procedures each year.
-Page 6 Materiality We have calculated materiality (based on the 2013 operating budget) and have determined a preliminary materiality of \$8.7 million.
-Unadjusted and adjusted items over \$435,000 will be reported to the Audit Committee on completion of our audit.
+Page 3 Timing Audit planning: September - October 2014 Interim visit: October 2014 Year-end visit: April - May 2015 Page 4 Audit approach Our audit approach will consist of a mixture of testing selected controls and substantive detail testing.
+Consistent with Canadian GAAS, we'll also add a level of unpredictability into our procedures each year.
+Page 6 Materiality We calculated materiality (based on the 2014 operating budget) and have determined a preliminary materiality of \$8.7M.
+We will report unadjusted and adjusted items over \$435,000 at the end of our audit.
 Page 9 Risk analysis The areas of significant audit focus are consistent with the prior year; mainly: Revenue recognition - government transfers; Significant accounting estimates; and Management override of controls.
-Page 7 Fraud risk We are required to discuss fraud risk annually with the Audit Committee.
-In planning our audit, we have considered the risk of fraud, management's processes for mitigating the risk, and the Audit Committee's oversight processes.
-Page 11 2013 audit fees • Our audit fee for the City for the 2013 year, as outlined in our response for proposal Contract CPS11-17 dated October 18, 2011 (the RFP), is \$89,200 (2012: \$87,100).
-Page 13
+Page 6 Fraud risk We discuss fraud risk with you annually.
+In planning our audit, we considered the risk of fraud, management's processes for mitigating that risk and your oversight processes.
+Page 10 2014 audit fees • Our audit fee for the City for the 2014 year, as outlined in our audit engagement letter dated October 21, 2014, is \$91,000 (2013 - \$89,200).
+Page 12 a.
+Your client service team